Jay2645/Unreal-Polygonal-Map-Gen/README.md

 Once a map is created, it will generate 3 different arrays:

 * `FMapCenter`: This is the "center" of our polygon, and for all intents and purposes is treated as it being a polygon itself.
+This polygon can have any number (>=3) of sides, the vertices of which are contained in the `Corners` array.

 * `FMapCorner`: This is a "vertex" of our polygon, which runs along the edge of the polygon.
 Rivers and such flow from FMapCorner to FMapCorner.
+A valid `FMapCorner` will ALWAYS be bordered by 3 `FMapCenter` structures, accessible from the `Touches` array.
+This means that a `FMapCorner` structure can be roughly associated with a triangle, with the three `FMapCenter` structures acting as vertices.

 * `FMapEdge`: This is a helper class, and contains details on two different graphs.
 The Delaunay Triangulation can be found by looking at the DelaunayEdge, linking together two neighboring FMapCenters.
 The Voronoi Diagram can be found by looking at the VoronoiEdge, linking together two neighboring FMapCorners.
 Note that the order in which Center/Corner comes first cannot be guaranteed; sometimes it may be left-to-right, while other times it may be right-to-left.